 LEDs have novel capabilities that make them extremely useful when going beyond the replacement paradigm.
-As an alternative to the traditional incandescent light bulb, LED lights provide significant energy-savings.
-They can be 2000 per cent more effcient than conventional light bulbs and 500 per cent more efficient than compact fluorescent bulbs.
+As an alternative to the traditional incandescent light bulb, LED lights provide significant energy savings.
+They can be 2000 percent more efficient than conventional light bulbs and 500 percent more efficient than compact fluorescent bulbs.

 Engineers and scientists predict that widespread use of LEDs over the course of ten years would save more than $1000 billion in energy costs, eliminate the need for nearly a billion barrels of oil over ten years, and lead to a substantial reduction in emissions of carbon dioxide—the most common greenhouse gas.
 If the entire world was to switch over to LEDs, there would be tremendous savings in energy costs and an increase in energy security.
 In addition to their high efficiency and long lifespan, LEDs do not require ballast and do not contain toxic mercury, which means disposing them of poses fewer health and environmental hazards.

-Display systems.
-Liquid-crystal-displays and projectors with unprecedented efficiency and brilliancy (hug colour gamut) through polarisation-controlled lighting sources.
+Liquid-crystal displays and projectors with unprecedented efficiency and brilliance (huge colour gamut) through polarisation-controlled lighting sources.

-Agriculture.
-Efficient plant growth in non-native regions (including space), non-native seasons and revolutionised indoor agriculture and urban indoor vertical farming or sky farming.
+Efficient plant growth in non-native regions (including space), and non-native seasons and revolutionized indoor agriculture and urban indoor vertical farming or sky farming.